bhavikbhagwani/AgileJeera6/README.md

 To view the accurate UML arquitecture of the app, there is an image in the directory called 'aumeter_UML.png' which you can view

+## Contact us
+We have an organization email from where you can contact us:
+        aumeterteam@gmail.com

+## A MESSAGE FROM AUMETER
+Thank you for using Aumeter